blog

 • education on complication management protocols

-Programs that combine these elements provide a balanced learning environment that prepares students for real clinical practice.
+Programs with these elements prepare students for real practice.

-Live model Botox training and hands on filler training are particularly valuable because they allow students to practice techniques under expert supervision.
+Live model Botox training and hands on filler training are valuable.
+They let students practice under expert supervision.

 Frequently Asked Questions About Hands On Injector Training